 - Canned good with low acid (such as canned meat, fish, stew, soup, beans, corn, peas, spinach or pasta) can be kept for 2-5 years unopened in storage.
 Canned goods with high acid (such as juices fruit, pickles, sauerkraut, tomato soup and foods in vinegar) can be kept for 12-18 months in storage.

 - If you have questions about specific food products, feel free to visit the manufacturer’s website to see their policy on the best before dates they include on their products.

-- For more details about food safety, check out the Safe Food for Canadians Act and this article on how to Keep Food Safe to Reduce Waste.
+- For more details about food safety, check out the Safe Food for Canadians Act, Food Bank Canada’s Guideline for Distributing Food Past the Best Before Date and this article on how to Keep Food Safe to Reduce Waste.

 Do you give out pet food?

 No. If you are in need of pet food, check out Brighton Pet Food Bank on Facebook or call them at 1-905-376-4323.

 What other food-related programs and services exist in the Quinte West area?